outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - does the prediction function have the expected errors if you change the assumptions (input variables & variable values, problem statement, other assumptions like that the independent variables are causative at all & not coincidentally correlated)
           - apply the 'incorrect causal structure' error type:
             - does the prediction function have the expected errors if you change its causal structures?
+      - if applying these error types produces the expected errors (rather than improving the accuracy of the solution), the solution is likelier to be correct or approximately correct

     - convert problem to standard problem, find standard/base solution, and map difference types to intent to apply when a different problem is input that can be solved with differences applied to the standard solution
       - example: